Gansu Agricultural University

-Established in 1946, Gansu Agricultural University (GAU) is a non-profit public higher education institution in the small city of Lanzhou (250,000-499,999 inhabitants), Gansu.
-Officially accredited/recognized by the Department of Education, Gansu Province, GAU is a large (15,000-19,999 students) coeducational institution.
-Gansu Agricultural University (GAU) offers courses and programs leading to officially recognized higher education degrees such as bachelor's degrees, master's degrees, doctorate degrees in several areas of study.
+Established in 1946, Gansu Agricultural University (GAU) is a non-profit public higher education institution in the city of Lanzhou, Gansu.
+Officially accredited/recognized by the Department of Education of Gansu Province.
+Gansu Agricultural University is a large (15,000-19,999 students) coeducational institution, offering courses and programs leading to officially recognized higher education degrees such as bachelor's degrees, master's degrees, doctorate degrees in several areas of study.

-It is one of the universities on the first list of China's Excellent Agricultural and Forestal Personnel Training Project.
+It is one of the universities on the first list of China's Excellent Agricultural and Forestall Personnel Training Project.
 This 70-year-old institution has a selective admission policy based on entrance examinations.
 GAU provides academic and non-academic facilities and services to students including a library, sport facilities and/or activities, as well as administrative services.

 History

 August 1945: College of National North-Western Agricultural established by Ministry of Education.

 1950: Its name changed to North-Western Veterinary College.

 1958: It moved to Huang Yang town from Lanzhou and combined with the College of Gansu Agricultural.
 Later it changed the name to Gansu Agricultural University.

 1981: Its campus moved back to Lanzhou city.